IRB Policies and Procedures

 - The investigator and all research team members (co-investigators, research assistants and advisors/sponsors) complete mandatory online training.

-- The investigator reads policies and procedures concerning research with human subjects and instructions on how to submit (center of page).
+- The investigator reads policies and procedures concerning research with human subjects, the submission checklist, and instructions on how to submit (center of page).

 - The investigator visits www.irbnet.org to register (affiliating with Marywood University), and confirms registration via e-mail.
 Co-investigators and research advisors/sponsors must also register.
 Registration by research assistants is optional.